wJoenn/louisramosdev/content/blogs/frontend-webdev-from-beginner-to-developer.md

 We'll soon get into JavaScript frameworks but first you need to understand what a rendering pattern is and what the different rendering patterns are.

 At this point you will probably have an idea of what a `static page` is but acronyms such as `MPA`, `SPA` and `SSR` should ring a bell too.
 Especially `SPA` because that's what you'll be getting into next.<br />
-It's just theory again here, read a couple articles and stuff like that to understand the concepts.<br /><br />
+It's just theory again here, read a couple articles and stuff like that to understand the concepts.<br /><br /><br />

 ### 7. Deployment

 Deployment is the final step of this Vanilla Roadmap.<br />
 There are multiple solutions to deploy Frontend Application.
-The first one is `Github`, it is the easiest one to use and it's a tool we already use in our workflow so it doesn't require much configuration.<br />
+The first one is `Github`, it is the easiest one to use and it's a tool you'll probably already have in your workflow so it doesn't require much configuration.<br />
 Bear in mind that `Github Pages` only allow you to deploy static pages websites and is not fitted for more complex applications.

 The next two are `Netlify` and `Vercel`.
 I don't have much to say about them, they are great, very well known, both very appreciated.
 I don't have experience with `Vercel` personally but I've used `Netlify` on some projects and it's always been very easy to setup for me.